mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

   B_{ij}\cos\theta_{ij}^{(\nu)}).
   \end{aligned}
 ```

 ---

 ## [Fast Newton-Raphson Method](@id inDepthFastNewtonRaphson)
-The convergence of the fast Newton-Raphson method is slower than the Newton-Raphson method, but often, a shorter solution time for the updates compensates for slower convergence, resulting in an overall shorter solution time.
-For not too heavily loaded systems a shorter overall solution time is almost always obtained.
-It should be noted that if the algorithm converges, it converges to a correct solution [[2]](@ref inDepthPowerFlowSolutionReference).
+Although the fast Newton-Raphson method may converge more slowly than the traditional Newton-Raphson method, the shorter solution time for the updates often compensates for this slower convergence, resulting in a shorter overall solution time.
+This is particularly true for systems that are not heavily loaded, where a shorter overall solution time is almost always achieved.
+It is important to note that if the algorithm converges, it will converge to a correct solution [[2]](@ref inDepthPowerFlowSolutionReference).

-The fast Newton-Raphson method is based on the decoupling of the power flow equations.
+The fast Newton-Raphson method involves decoupling the power flow equations.
 Namely, the Newton-Raphson method is based on the equations:
 ```math
   \begin{bmatrix}
     \mathbf{J_{11}(x)} &\mathbf{J_{12}(x)} \\ \mathbf{J_{21}(x)} &